• Skip to primary navigation

 Butter and sugar creamed together in a bowl.

-A cookie dough ball in cinnamon sugar with a fork nearby.
+A cookie dough ball being rolled in a mixture of cinnamon sugar with a fork.

-• Tip #1: Avoid overmixing.
+• Avoid overmixing.
 Overmixing can lead to dense cookies.
 Mix cookie dough until just combined.

-• Tip #2: Sift the flour.
+• Sift the flour.
 Sift the flour with a sifter or a strainer.
 Sifting the flour makes the cookies softer and more fluffy.

 What does a snickerdoodle taste like?